yongler/Peggle-clone/README.md

 1. Player can tap on a peg or block to select it.
 2. Player can slide the rotate slider to resize the peg or block.
 The slider resizes the peg or block by 2 at the maximum in each dimensions (radius for peg and width and height for block)
 3. Peg or block resize accordingly.
+4. All peg and block start of at the minimum size.

 ## Bells and Whistles
 1. A score system that is calculated based on how many pegs the players hit, shown during game play at the top of the board